 Specific Requirements for Obtaining a CCW Permit

-- Those who have not served in the military: You must be at least 21 years of age in order to obtain a CCW permit.
+- Those who have not served in the military: You must be at least 21 years of age to obtain a CCW permit.

-- Those who have served in the military or are currently serving: You must be at least 18 years of age in order to obtain a CCW permit.
+- Those who have served in the military or are currently serving: You must be at least 18 years of age to obtain a CCW permit.

-Applicants must also demonstrate competence in being able to use their handgun and fulfill a firearm safety course.
+Applicants must also demonstrate competence in using their handguns and fulfill a firearm safety course.
 Underage applicants must also prove they have a valid reason to possess and carry a concealed weapon, which a sheriff or police chief must approve.

 Nevada Also Legalizes Open Carry for Handguns